 Niemann Foods Gets Social With Customers

-Social networking is an increasingly important engagement tool for independent retailers.
+Social media is an increasingly important engagement tool for independent grocers.

 That point is backed up by the innovative and successful efforts of independent retailer Niemann Foods — which outlined its approaches in an interview — and by the results of NGA research.

 An NGA report called “The Independent Consumer” illuminates how independents can raise their games with customers.
 The research piece, conducted for NGA by Nielsen, was introduced at the NGA Show in Las Vegas earlier this year.

 This research surveyed U.S. grocery shoppers on how they learn about information and trends related to food.
 The biggest percentage of respondents, 38%, pointed to online/internet as the key source.
 This was followed by media, 28%; print media, 15%; and word of mouth, 14%.